 The matching engine and risk engine are built from the ground up to be able to absorb a large number of orders in a very short period of time.
 It is a must for any serious options’ exchange due to a large number of assets.
 The platform is able to handle thousands of order requests per second with ultra-low latency, via REST, WebSockets, and FIX API.

 Please note that at this moment we cannot accept any new market makers (other than those with whom we are already communicating and are preparing to connect).

 Regarding market maker rules explained below, anybody placing quotes (bid and ask) on the same instrument or any trader having more than 20 options orders in the book via automated trading (via API) can be regarded as a market maker and can be forced to comply with the rules below.

 1. Market maker (MM) is obliged to show quotes in the market 112 hours per week.
 Quoting 2- sided markets outside allowed bandwidth outlined below is not allowed at any time.

 2. Instrument coverage:

-Market maker has to quote all expiries, and 90% of all option contracts with delta between 0.1 and 0.9 in absolute terms.
+A market maker has to quote all expiries, and 90% of all option contracts with the delta between 0.1 and 0.9 in absolute terms.

-(Delta = BS delta as calculated by Deribit - mark price in BTC as calculated by Deribit).
+Delta of the option = BS delta as calculated by Deribit - Mark price as calculated by Deribit

 4. Minimum quote size: 5 lots for options with effective delta 0.50 and below, 1 lot for higher delta.

-6. No diming.
-A party gaining extra capacity for quoting (with more than 20 open orders) is not allowed to consistently alter his orders in reaction to changes in other participants’ orders to improve them by a small amount, as opposed to changing orders based on own market view.
+6. No diming: A party gaining extra capacity for quoting (with more than 20 open orders) is not allowed to consistently alter its orders in reaction to changes in other participants’ orders to improve them by a small amount, as opposed to changing orders based on their own market view.